AdaCore/spark2014/docs/ug/spark_2014.rst

 particular when the abstract state is refined into multiple concrete variables (see :ref:`State Abstraction`). |GNATprove| checks that:

-* the concrete global inputs are a subset of the abstract global inputs
+* each abstract global input has at least one of its constituents mentioned by the concrete global inputs
-* the concrete global outputs are a subset of the abstract global outputs
+* each abstract global in_out has at least one of its constituents mentioned with mode input and one with mode output (or at least one constituent with mode in_out)
-* between the abstract and the concrete view, the outputs that are not also inputs represent exactly the same global data
+* each abstract global output has to have all its constituents mentioned by the concrete global outputs
 * the concrete flow dependencies are a subset of the abstract flow dependencies

 |GNATprove| uses the abstract contract (data and flow dependencies) of
 ``Init_Total`` and ``Add_To_Total`` when analyzing calls outside package